vmware-nsx/eval-docs-ids-ips/docs/4-VerifyDeployment.md

 ![](assets/images/IDPS_POC_32.PNG)

+**Determine the IP address of every nested workload**
 3. In the NSX Manager UI, navigate to Inventory -->  Virtual Machines
 4. Click **View Details**
-5. Note the IP addresses for the 4 VMs that were deployed
+5. Note the IP addresses for the 4 VMs that were deployed.
+You will need to what IP address has been assigned to every workloads in the next exercises.

 ![](assets/images/IDPS_POC_11.PNG)
 ![](assets/images/IDPS_POC_12.PNG)